DSAutomations/dockerhass-docs/DockerHASS-docs.md

 Additionally, there's a list of ports needed by the SMB protocol that we're going to pass though in the same *`outside:inside`* format, as well as a bunch of other attributes needed by docker to setup the container.

-To get Create a new folder in your home directory and create a file inside called `docker-compose.yml`
+To get Samba up and running, create a new folder in your home directory and create a file inside called `docker-compose.yml`

 ```
 mkdir ~/samba-server